Existence and Regularity for an Energy Maximization Problem in Two Dimensions

 The unweighted Green's energy (4) can be written as

 where the measures $\mu$ are extended to the lower half complex plane by

 (So they are "signed" measures.)

-Having established in section 5 that the contour solving the variational problem does not touch the real line we can take small variations of measures and contours, never intersecting the real line, and keeping the points $0_-, 0_+$ fixed.
-In view of (21a) we can think of them as variations of measures symmetric under (21a) in the full complex plane, never intersecting the real line, and keeping the points $0_-, 0_+$ fixed.
+Having established in section 5 that the contour solving the variational problem does not touch the boundary of the underlying space except at three specific points, we can take small variations of measures and contours, never intersecting that boundary, and keeping the points $0_-, 0_+$ fixed.
+In view of (21a) we can think of them as variations of measures symmetric under (21a) in the full complex plane, never approaching the real line, and keeping the points $0_-, 0_+$ fixed.
 The perturbed measures do not change sign.
 The fact that $\infty$ can belong to the contour is not a problem.
 Our variations will keep it automatically fixed.

 The first step is to show that the solution of the variational problem satisfies a crucial relation.

 REMARK.
 It is not hard to see that the variational problem of Theorem 4 is actually $equivalent$ to the variational problem of maximizing equilibrium measures on continua in the whole complex plane, under the symmetry (21a) and the condition that measures are to positive in the upper half-plane and negative in the lower half-plane.